Attention to the strengths of physical interactions: Transformer and graph-based event classification for particle physics experiments: Machine learning models

-Particle Net (PN) \cite{Qu:2019gqs} is a graph-based architecture based on Dynamic Graph Convolutional Neural Networks \cite{10.1145/3326362}.
-It treats events as particle cloud inspired by a point cloud \cite{10.1145/3326362} in Computer Vision challenges.
-Every final-state particle, encoded by the variables shown in Table \ref{tab:1dcnn}, is represented by an individual node in the graph, carrying ($E$, $p_T$, $\eta$, $\phi$) as node values.
-Edges are constructed by connecting these particles with their k-nearest neighbours (kNN), where distances are defined as $\Delta R_{ij}=\sqrt{(\Delta\eta)^2_{ij}+(\Delta\phi)^2_{ij}}$.
-The graph representing the event thus has $N$ (number of final state particles) nodes and $kN$ edges.
+ParticleNet (PN) \cite{Qu:2019gqs} is a graph-based architecture based on Dynamic Graph Convolutional Neural Networks \cite{10.1145/3326362}.
+Events are treated as particle clouds, inspired by point clouds \cite{10.1145/3326362} used in Computer Vision challenges.
+Each final-state particle, represented by the variables shown in Table \ref{tab:1dcnn}, is encoded as an individual node in the graph.
+The node features consist of the particle's kinematic variables ($E$, $p_T$, $\eta$, $\phi$) and a one-hot encoded vector representing the particle type.
+This ensures that both the kinematic information and particle identity are included in the representation.